 Penalties For Robbery in Nevada

 This offense is considered a class B felony and is punishable by between two and 15 years in prison.
 If a deadly weapon is used during the commission of the offense, the individual can be charged with armed robbery and can have an additional one to 15 years added to their sentence.

 What is Kidnapping?

 According to NRS § 200.310, anyone who knowingly and intentionally confines, takes, entices, abducts, or conceals a person with the intent of holding, extorting, detaining, sexually assaulting, robbing, harming, killing, or otherwise harming the person against his or her will, is guilty of kidnapping.

-If you have been charged with a violent crime in Paradise, Las Vegas, Clark County, Henderson, or the surrounding areas, contact Pariente Law Firm, P.C. today at (702) 945-0595.
-Michael Pariente is a skilled defense attorney, who, as a former prosecutor, has knowledge of how prosecutors think.
+If you have been charged with a violent crime in Paradise, Las Vegas, Clark County, Henderson, or the surrounding areas, contact Pariente Law Firm, P.C. today, at (702) 945-0595.
+Michael Pariente is a skilled violent crimes attorney who, as a former prosecutor, has knowledge of how prosecutors think.
 He will use his knowledge and experience to fight to weaken the prosecution’s case against you.

 Pariente Law Firm, P.C. is dedicated to serving clients like you.
 We pride ourselves on providing quality defense options for every client.